Mikej81/f5xcs-vsphere-terraform/README.md

 ![Screen Shot 5](/img/tokens.png)

+4. Click Add site token at the top of the Site Tokens list
-4. Enter a Name, and optionally a description, then click Add site token.
+5. Enter a Name, and optionally a description, then click Add site token.

 -------